-4.2.5.4 Water Circulation Systems
+3.1.4.7 Water Circulation Systems

 Appendix B contains supporting information for the pumping requirements and design of pumps and pipelines.
-Mill make-up water is provided from the TMA and MRP.
+Mill make-up water is provided from the TMA,WMPand/or MRP.
 The TMA reclaim recirculates water from the mill after the tailings solids have settled in the TMA.
+The WMP reclaim pumps treated water from the mill.
 The MRP reclaim pumps water collected from the EMRS and Open Pit/future underground mine.
-Mill make-up water will be preferentially pumped from the MRP with the TMA supplying the remainder of make-up water.
+Mill make-up water will be preferentially pumped from the MRP with the TMA and WMP supplying the remainder of make-up water as described in the Appendix A.1.